nikosips/Universal-Image-Embeddings/README.md

 ## TODO

 - Provide ICCV checkpoints for universal models (need to store the config files of training as well, because they will be needed to re-init the model)
-- Add descriptor extraction for a PyTorch ImageDir dataset
+- Add descriptor extraction for an ImageDir dataset
 - Support continuing training from a checkpoint
 - Update the knn script to newer version